 This work is dedicated to our highly appreciated and valued colleague and mentor Dr. Cornelius Schiller.
 Without him, this work, and especially the instrumentation described here, would not have reached its high level of quality.
-He devoted all his efforts towards improving the FISH (see Fig. 1) instrument making it one of the leading instruments for measuring low water vapor contents in the stratosphere.
-His efforts contributed to develop a better understanding of the transport mechanisms and changes of water vapor in the UT/LS.
+He devoted all his efforts towards improving the FISH (see Fig. 1) instrument, making it one of the leading instruments for measuring the low water vapor content of the stratosphere.
+His efforts contributed to developing a better understanding of the transport mechanisms and variability of water vapor in the UT/LS.
 With his death, we lost not only a treasured colleague and friend, but a also mentor and a paragon in the instrumental community.

 Acknowledgements.
 We are grateful for the support of the technical staff at the AIDA facility and especially that of Tomasz Chudy, Georg Scheurig and Steffen Vogt during the AQUAVIT campaigns.
-Special thanks also to MBW Elektronik AG, Switzerland, who always carefully serviced our reference frostpoint hygrometers DP30 and who included regular comparisons of the instruments to a traceable reference water standard into the routine.
+Special thanks also to MBW Elektronik AG, Switzerland, who always carefully serviced our reference frost-point hygrometers DP30 and who included regular comparisons of the instruments to a traceable reference water standard in the routine.
 Finally, we thank all the coordinators of the different field and intercomparison campaigns.

-The article processing charges for this open-access publication have been covered by a Research Centre of the Helmholtz Association.
+The article processing charges for this open-access publication were covered by a research center of the Helmholtz Association.